samooth/spacedrive/README.md

 #### `drive.db`

-The underlying Hyperbee backing the drive file structure.
+The underlying Spacebee backing the drive file structure.

 #### `drive.core`

-The Hypercore used for `drive.db`.
+The Spacecore used for `drive.db`.

 #### `drive.id`